Bob's hometown celebrates his 72nd birthday with a film festival, singer-songwriter contest, jam session at Zimmy's and a Bobby Zimmerman bus tour.

 This is the largest of Chicago's free music festivals, drawing 750,000 people to Grant Park.
 Headliners include Shemekia Copeland, Bobby Rush, Irma Thomas, Jimmy Johnson, Otis Clay, the Bar- Kays, Eddie Floyd and Sir Mack Rice.

-There's the usual arts and crafts show, flea market and carnival but also milking and butter-carving contests.
-The big parade is Sunday.
+There's an arts and crafts show, flea market and carnival but also a milking contest, firemen's water fight and a parade at 12:30 p.m.
+Sunday.

 See dragon-boat racing, a water-ski show, Dock Dogs and car shows, all along the Fox River.